gabitephnadze-cpu/chart/README.md

-This code converts km to mile and mile to km.
+This code shows a web-site type chart.